surfaceanalytics/xpsdeeplearning/README.md

 # Questions, suggestions?

-To ask further questions, to make suggestions how we can improve `xpsdeeplearning`, to get advice on how to build on this work, or to get your data ready for neural analysis, you can:
+To ask further questions, to make suggestions how we can improve `xpsdeeplearning`, to get advice on how to build on this work, or to get your XPS data ready for neural network analysis, you can:

 - Open an issue on the [xpsdeeplearning GitHub](https://github.com/surfaceanalytics/xpsdeeplearning)
 - Contact directly the lead developer (Lukas Pielsticker).